Pseudo-Riemannian geometry embeds information geometry in optimal transport: Introduction

-The connections between optimal transport and information geometry have gained more and more attention in recent years.
-Apart from our line of works \cite{PW16, W15, P17, PW18, W18, W19} which centers on the $c$-divergence and $L^{(\alpha)}$-divergence using the duality of optimal transport, other perspectives have been considered in the literature and the following discussion is far from exhaustive.
-For example, \cite{AKO18, AKOC19} study divergences defined using the entropically relaxed transport problem (see Example \ref{eg:entropic} below which expresses the $D_{\lambda}$-divergence in \cite{AKOC19} as a $c$-divergence).
+We end the introduction with a brief discussion of the relevant literature.
+The connections between optimal transport and information geometry have been the inspiration of many recent papers.
+Apart from our line of works which centers on the $c$-divergence and $L^{(\alpha)}$-divergence corresponding to the Dirichlet transport, other perspectives have been considered in the literature and the following discussion is far from exhaustive.
+For example, \cite{AKO18, AKOC19} study divergences defined using the entropically relaxed transport problem (see Example \ref{eg:entropic}).
+The porous medium equation, which played an important role in the development of optimal transport, is studied in \cite{OW09} using tools of information geometry.
 Relations between the Wasserstein metric and the Fisher-Rao metric are studied in \cite{M17, LM18, AKO18, CPSV18} among many others.
-The porous medium equation, which played an important role in the development of optimal transport, is studied in \cite{OW09} using tools of information geometry.

-In this paper we studied some differential geometric connections between optimal transport and information geometry.
-It is interesting to study what information geometry has to say about optimal transport.
-Two examples are the reflector antenna problem \cite{L11} and the calibration form studied in \cite{KMW10}.
-Another possible direction is to study probabilistic and analytical objects such as the Schr\"{o}dinger problem \cite{L13} and Wasserstein gradient flow \cite{JKO98}.
-Since both the quadratic and logarithmic costs arise from exponential families (see \cite{P17}), it is possible that information geometry comes into play in their probabilistic solutions.
-One can also consider $\mathcal{P}(M)$ equipped with a divergence-like functional arising from the optimal value \eqref{eqn:MK.problem} of the transport; some recent results (related to the $L$-divergence and the associated Dirichlet transport) can be found in \cite{PW18, P19}.
-In particular, the $c$-divergence plays a crucial role in \cite{P19} in analyzing limits of the entropic transport cost.
+Finite dimensional submanifolds of the Wasserstein space as well as their geometric and statistical properties are studied in a series of papers by Li and his collaborators; see \cite{li2018transport, CL18, LZ19} and the references therein.